-Key elements of MKB's strategy:
+Key elements of CBM's strategy:

-Maintain high asset quality

-- Optimise and enhance risk management

-- Limit high-risk business lines

-- Shift focus in lending towards less risky segments

-- Build a sophisticated debt recovery system

-- One of the lowest shares of Stage 3 and POCI loans in the gross loan portfolio among competitors: 4.7% as at end- 2019 - Cost of risk (COR) remained at 1.0% as at end-2019 - Almost no investments in high-risk instruments such as shares or securities of limited liquidity

-Deliver further sustainable development

-TASKS: -

-- Consolidate positions as the largest publicly-traded privatelyowned bank - Become the bank of choice for international business - Concentrate on balanced and diversified growth with a focus on the corporate segment - Concentrate retail business on high-margin consumer and mortgage loans to prime customers - Create a synergistic effect within MKB by developing its investment business, and expand business volumes - Minimise cost of funding - Upgrade the bank's ratings - Develop ESG-oriented products and support ESG initiatives - Lead the way in adapting best corporate governance practices

-- The largest Russian publicly-traded privately-owned bank by assets - Top 5 Russian bank by corporate loan portfolio - Top 5 domestic bond arranger in 2019 - Competitive international infrastructure at the level of banking market leaders - Top 5 in terms of cross-border factoring according to the Russian Association of Factoring Companies - Upgraded by two rating agencies: to BB by Fitch and to ruA by Expert RA - First Russian bank to receive an ESG rating - Rated AA+ by Lianhe Ratings on the Chinese national scale - Mudrost (Wisdom) card ranked among the best bank cards for pensioners - Sustainable Development Workgroup created - The "Best Corporate Governance in Russia 2019" award by World Finance

-Maintain high efficiency

-- Maintain operational efficiency at a high level - Actively implement its cross-selling strategy - Focus on transaction business to increase the bank's profitability and minimise risks and expenses

-RESULTS:

-- CTI remains traditionally low at 33.2% in 2016-2019 - Further development of remote service channels - Fee income from transaction business rose by 26%

-Develop IT tools to attract and service customers and improve the cost/return ratio

-- Develop its IT systems and solutions actively and continuously - Deliver most in-demand and up-to-date services through its remote banking solutions - Update the bank's technologies for market needs

-- A pilot Digital Helper project developed for customers to access real-time information on credit card issue and maintenance, and to improve their financial literacy - MKB joined FinTech Association in 2019 to introduce cuttingedge digital solutions to optimise its business processes - MKB connected to NSD's Swift Service Bureau in 2019, reducing its IT expenses, while preserving a high level of transaction security - A current account text alert service available to corporate customers since February 2019

-Build a professional team

-- Improve the staff's professional skillset - Promote effectiveness and automate processes - Create a bank-wide goal setting system, translating strategic goals to each employee
+3. Maintain high efficiency Maintain operational efficiency at a high level Actively implement its cross- selling strategy Focus on transaction business to increase the bank's profitability and minimise risks and expenses CTI remains traditionally low at 33.2% in 2016-2019 Further development of remote service channels Fee income from transaction business rose by 26% 4.
+Develop IT tools to attract and service customers and improve the cost/return ratio Develop its IT systems and solutions actively and continuously Deliver most in-demand and up-to-date services through its remote banking solutions Update the bank's technologies for market needs A pilot Digital Helper project developed for customers to access real-time information on credit card issue and maintenance, and to improve their financial literacy CBM joined FinTech Association in 2019 to introduce cutting-edge digital solutions to optimise its business processes CBM connected to NSD's Swift Service Bureau in 2019, reducing its IT expenses, while preserving a high level of transaction security A current account text alert service available to corporate customers since February 2019 5.
+Build a professional team Improve the staff's professional skillset Promote effectiveness and automate processes Create a bank-wide goal setting system, translating strategic goals to each employee A series of area-specific training programmes put in place, completed by 2,475 employees Active use of remote training channels and Webtutor software: more than 4,200 distance learning course completions in 2019, 20% more than in 2018.
+Performance Management (PM) system launched 3 managers of the bank appeared in the 2019 Top 1000 Russian Managers ranking of Russian Managers Association and Kommersant Publishing House 6.
+Enhance the bank's positioning and perception Improve brand awareness and attractiveness Establish closer ties with customers to achieve maximum efficiency across the entire relationship life-cycle A Euromoney survey placed the bank 1st in the Best Service category The customer base expanded by 18% in 2019

-RESULTS:

-- A series of area-specific training programmes put in place, completed by 2,475 employees - Active use of remote training channels and Webtutor software: more than 4,200 distance learning course completions in 2019, 20% more than in 2018. - Performance Management (PM) system launched - 3 managers of the bank appeared in the 2019 Top 1000 Russian Managers ranking of Russian Managers Association and Kommersant Publishing House

-Enhance the bank's positioning and perception

-- Improve brand awareness and attractiveness - Establish closer ties with customers to achieve maximum efficiency across the entire relationship life-cycle

-- A Euromoney survey placed the bank 1st in the Best Service category - The customer base expanded by 18% in 2019

-1.7 Risk Management
+7. Risk Management